Mergifyio/.github/profile/README.md

 We also regularly publish exciting articles about our technology on [our blog](https://blog.mergify.com).

-You can also join our amazing [slack community](https://mergifycommunity.slack.com/).
+Feel free to join our amazing [Slack community](https://slack.mergify.com/).

 ## 🍿 Fun facts